elastisys/compliantkubernetes/docs/user-guide/self-managed-services/ferretdb.md

     Make sure to load-test your application with FerretDB before going into production.

 [FerretDB](https://www.ferretdb.com/) is a database that is an open-source alternative to MongoDB that uses PostgreSQL as its backend database.
-This documentation details how to run FerretDB in a Compliant Kubernetes cluster using the Managed [PostgreSQL service](../additional-services/postgresql.md).
+This documentation details how to run FerretDB in a Welkin cluster using the Managed [PostgreSQL service](../additional-services/postgresql.md).

 ## Pushing FerretDB image to Harbor